tristanguigue/password-extraction/README.md

 ```

 ## Scoring
-The score is given by the accuracy rate of the estimator
+The score is given by the accuracy rate of the estimator.

 ## Parameters estimators and cross validation
 The parameters are estimated using k-folded cross validation and a random parameter search.

 ## Results
-The algorithm give a score of 92.15% on the test set using the parameters:
+The algorithm give a score of 92.15% on the test set with the parameters:
 ```
 {'after_cutoff': 2,
  'after_exponential_factor': 0.774263682681127,